Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

 Following NZS 8510:2017 sampling procedures:

-- Use approved sampling materials (typically 100cm² template and sampling wipes)
+- Use approved sampling materials, typically a 100cm² template and specified sampling wipes

 - Sample representative surfaces in each room or zone